jinnaiyuu/distributed-fast-downward/README.md

 1. jinnai_heuristic

 Domain specific heuristic for Gripper.

-It implements a Almost Perfect Heuristics in Malte Helmert and Gabriele Roger, 2008, How Good is Almost Perfect?
+It implements the Almost Perfect Heuristics, examined in Malte Helmert and Gabriele Roger, 2008, How Good is Almost Perfect?